CNES/hydroweb_next_tutorials/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sample-project's documentation!
+Welcome to hydroweb.next tutorials!
 ==========================================

-This repository can be used as a template for using Sphinx and Sphinx-Gallery to document your module.
+This website centralizes tips and examples on how to use the products downloaded from `hydroweb.next <https://hydroweb.next.theia-land.fr/>`.
+Should you like to have more examples or contribute, please contact us from hydroweb.next.

 .. toctree::